promanenko/gigaspaces-sbp-jekyll/dotnet-session-store.markdown

 For scenario 4, you would create a cluster in IIS or reuse the cluster you created in scenario 2.
 You could very well emulate a multiple application scenario by deploying another website in your IIS configuration and copying the demo application to another location to serve this separate web application.
 In this scenario, you would configure your GigaSpaces space as a WAN gateway enabled, clustered deployment.
 The steps to do so is also documented below.

-# XAP.NET ASP.NET Session State Store with your ASP.NET Application:
+# XAP.NET ASP.NET Session State Store with your ASP.NET Application
 The following instructions assumes that you have downloaded/installed the prerequisites:

-•	Download the sample ASP.NET web application here….After downloading the file, extract it to a location on your drive.
+•	[Download the sample ASP.NET web application](/sbp/download_files/gigaspaceshttpsessionsharing.zip).
+After downloading the file, extract it to a location on your drive.

-•	Download Apache httpd server as it is used for load balancing in our example.
+•	[Download Apache httpd server](http://httpd.apache.org/download.cgi) and installed as it is used for load balancing in our example. **You should run it as administrator**.

-•	XAP.NET latest version.
-For our example, we are using x86 version of .NET
+•	[Download XAP.NET latest version](http://www.gigaspaces.com/xap-download).
+For our example, we are using `.NET x86`.

-## Configure Apache, XAP.NET and multiple IIS servers serving this sample application:
+## Configure Apache, XAP.NET and multiple IIS servers serving this sample application

-#### Step 1:
+#### Step 1

-Install IIS by going to control panel->add remove programs->add/remove windows features-> IIS.
+Install IIS by going to `control panel->add remove programs->add/remove windows features-> IIS`.
 After installation, create and deploy a website using IIS Manager.

 ![](/sbp/pics/iis-pic5.png)

-#### Step 2:
+#### Step 2
 Run IIS Manager and ensure that you configure the following correctly

 a.
 Configure your .NET version correctly for your machine on IIS Manager.

 ![](/sbp/pics/iis-pic6.png)

 b.
 Application Pool – dedicate one to your sample website.
-Make sure this is set up correctly thus (if you are using 32 bit then ensure that “Enable 32-bit applications is set to true as well).
+Make sure this is set up correctly thus (if you are using 32 bit then ensure that `Enable 32-bit applications` is set to true as well).

 ![](/sbp/pics/iis-pic7.png)

-#### Step 3:
+#### Step 3
 Deploy your website and ensure it is configured correctly.

 ![](/sbp/pics/iis-pic8.png)